iwm6xx21/Project1Trivia/README.md

 Installation instructions

-Click the Game URL and enjoy!
+Click the Game URL link in the 'About' section of this repo and enjoy!

 User stories